pablogad/libpt6312/README.md

 grid is 1, you will have to substract one from the grid values.
 The format for every segment is G.HHHH where G=grid, HHHH=hex value of the segment.

+When executed with parameters,
+   --all-grids: turns on all the segments in all the grids on the display.
+   --clear    : turns off all the grids/segments on the display.
+   --help     : prints a help message showing the options.

 ## Compilation (library, tools and example)